How Big Is The Biggest Spider In Australia

 Maintaining a Clean Environment

 Spiders are attracted to areas with abundant food sources, such as insects.
-By keeping your home clean and free of clutter, you can reduce the number of insects that spiders prey on, making your home less attractive to them.
+And by keeping your home clean and free of clutter, you can reduce the number of insects that spiders prey on, making your home less attractive to them.
 Regularly vacuum and dust to remove cobwebs and insect eggs.

 Relocation